abik11/tips-tricks/CSharp.md

 ```powershell
 & "$cscFullPath" /r:System.DirectoryServices.dll, System.DirectoryServices.AccountManagement.dll /out:program.exe /target:exe program.cs
 ```
+It is a very good idea to use CSC while learning and trying new things.
+You just have to create one .cs file, compile it and run!

+## Language tips

 ### IDisposable
 Every class that has some unmanaged resources should implement **IDisposable** interface.
 It is because Garbage Collector knows nothing about such resources.
 Here is an example of implementation proposed by Microsoft: